mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    {
       region: String,
       key: String, // The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
       endpoint: Optional<String> // An alternate host identifier to send KMS requests to.
 May include port number.
+Defaults to "kms.<region>.amazonaws.com"
    }

 If the kmsProvider is "azure" the masterKey is required and has the following fields: